On this page:

 Mechanical parking

 Mechanical car parking, such as stackers, can be used to achieve efficient vehicle storage.
+Mechanical parking is not suitable for visitor use unless used in a valet parking situation.

 Where a stacking system requires one car to be manually moved for another car to enter or exit, the car spaces should be allocated to a single tenancy or residence.

-Financial contributions
+Financial contributions under a parking overlay

-- the area in which a financial contribution may be collected in place of providing car parking spaces
+- The area in which a financial contribution may be collected in place of providing car parking spaces.

-- the amount required in dollars to be provided in place of each car parking space
+- The amount required in dollars to be provided in place of each car parking space.

-- the method of indexing the amount
+- The method of indexing the amount.

-- financial arrangements associated with holding and spending funds paid, including the purposes for which the funds must be used.
+- Financial arrangements associated with holding and spending funds paid, including the purposes for which the funds must be used.

 The schedule may also set out if appropriate:

-- the ongoing monitoring and review arrangements, to reflect the change in land and construction prices
+- The ongoing monitoring and review arrangements, to reflect the change in land and construction prices.

-- any conditions to be included on the permit to secure the financial contribution.
+- Any conditions to be included on the permit to secure the financial contribution.

-To ensure transparency and accountability, financial contributions can only be sought when specifically provided for in a schedule to the Parking Overlay.
+To ensure transparency and accountability, financial contributions can only be sought when specifically provided for in a schedule to the parking overlay.

 When a financial contribution is to be paid in place of providing car parking spaces, a condition should be included on the permit to secure the funds.
-Contributions must be collected for an identified purpose and not general revenue raising.
+Contributions must be collected for an identified purpose and not for general revenue raising.

 Each payment must be made into a ‘parking and access fund’ established by the council.
 The funds can only be used for the purposes identified in the schedule.